 Claude Debussy (1862–1918)

-An overriding issue which was reiterated many times over the course of the festival (and at previous festivals at which I adjudicated earlier in the year), is the need for breathing space during performance.
-This is seemingly such an obvious point, but it’s one which is challenging to put into practice.
-Space can be created in many ways, but it’s vital, both in approach to a performance or actually between notes and phrases of a piece.
+An overriding issue for many students is the need for ‘breathing space’ during performance.
+This is seemingly such an obvious point, but it’s one which is often challenging to put into practice.
+Space can be created in many ways; both in the approach to a performance as well as actually between notes and phrases of a piece.

-1. Whilst learning a new work ensure each phrase is not only given its full length, but also a very slight space between each one.
-The length of space will totally depend on the speed of the piece, but even if it’s just an extra second, this allows every new phrase to be introduced properly with an expansive sense of time and without any sense of rushing or hurrying (a problem which can kill musicianship).
+- Whilst learning a new work, ensure each phrase is not only given its full length, but also a very slight space between each one.
+The length of space will totally depend on the speed of the piece, but even if it’s just an extra second, this allows every new phrase to be introduced properly proffering an expansive sense of time, devoid of any rushing or lingering.

-2. Before starting to play any work, always count a bar in your head (at the intended tempo).
+- Before starting to play any work, always count at least one bar in your head (at the intended tempo).
 This focuses the mind and gives the audience a sense of expectation.
-It will help determine the speed from the outset as well (it’s amazing how many performers start at an ‘unexpected’ tempo) and it can also establish a certain sense of calm.
+It will help determine the speed from the outset as well; it’s amazing how many performers start at an ‘unexpected’ tempo.

-3. Space can be created within each phrase.
-If a work consists of a series of large chords and they are given slightly more time to sound than usual (we are talking nanoseconds here!), this allows them to reverberate, resonate, and reach their full measure of expression.
-A performance will suddenly take on a new level of musicianship and sensitivity, if each and every note is ‘placed’ carefully.
+- Space can be created within each phrase.
+If a work consists of a series of large chords and they are given slightly more time to sound than usual – we are talking nanoseconds here – this allows them to reverberate, resonate, and reach their full measure of expression.
+A performance can suddenly take on a new level of musicianship and sensitivity if each and every note is ‘placed’ carefully.

-4. Staccato (or short, detached) notes especially need to be given full space or time.
-If you have a group of staccato or non-legato crotchets, each one will be articulated quickly (i.e. leaving the key bed swiftly), but there must still be a clear ‘space’ between one sound and the next particularly in slow music, otherwise the beat or pulse will be perpetually unstable and there will be a sense of rushing throughout.
-As mentioned above, every note must be placed with care.
+- Staccato (or short, detached) notes especially need to be given their full time.
+If you have a group of staccato or non-legato crotchets, each one will be articulated much more quickly than legato crotchets, that is, the fingers will leave the key bed more swiftly, but there must still be a clear ‘space’ between one sound and the next, particularly in slow music, otherwise the beat or pulse will be perpetually unstable and there will be a sense of rushing throughout.

-5. Extra time between movements of pieces and especially at the end of a work, generates an atmospheric quality perpetuating the expression in the music; it allows the emotion to linger in a positive way, for moments beyond the expected time.
+- Extra time between movements of a piece and especially at the end of a work, generates an atmospheric quality fostering expressivity; it encourages emotions to linger in a positive way, for moments beyond the expected time.

-7. What feels like a slow tempo or long pause to a performer, is often interpreted quite differently by the listener.
+- What feels like a slow tempo or long pause to a performer, is often interpreted quite differently by the listener.
 It’s true to say that a performer in a state of focus, concentration and stress, perceives speed to be slower than it really is; we often play much quicker than we intend.
-So with this in mind, longer pauses or gaps between sound are sometimes a good idea and again, can be addressed during practice time.
+So with this in mind, longer pauses or gaps between sounds are sometimes a good idea; this element can be addressed during practice time.

-8. Pianists needs to remember to breathe too!
-An obvious point, but occasionally performing can be overwhelming and fear takes hold.
-Young pianists do sometimes forget to breathe literally.
-Alleviate this issue by always breathing deeply when practising and perform frequently in front of an audience (or small group).
-Experience is crucial when learning to play in public.
+- Pianists needs to remember to breathe too!
+An obvious point, but occasionally performing can be an overwhelming experience and fear takes hold.
+Students do sometimes forget to breathe, literally.
+Alleviate this issue by breathing deeply when practising and perform frequently in front of an audience.
+Experience is crucial when learning to implement breathing space during a performance.